If losing weight feels more like being a yo-yo than a ball rolling down a gentle hill, then you might want to rethink your approach.

 The researchers pointed out that the study doesn’t show that weight variability causes poorer weight loss outcomes.
 But it may help target people who aren’t benefitting from a particular weight loss program — before they’ve spent a year trying to lose weight.

 Other research has also found that early success in a weight loss program predicts long-term results.
-But these studies looked at the percent change in weight loss rather than how much a person’s weight jumps around week by week.
+But these studies looked at the percent change in rather than how much a person’s weight jumps around week by week.

 Although losing ten pounds in the first week can be a big boost of motivation for many people, it may not matter in the long run if your weight yo-yos the rest of the time.